VsevolodSauta/jobpool/README.md

 - By default, the library includes SQLite support (requires CGO)
 - To build without CGO, exclude the `sqlite` build tag
 - BadgerDB backend is always available and does not require CGO
-- After the initial release, the git tag `v0.1.0` must be created and pushed for `go get` to work with version pinning

 #### Build Tag Details